noi-techpark/opendatahub-website/README.md

 #### Complex event with Programm page

 To add a new event page that includes more info you have to do the following steps:
-- create a folder with the name of the event in the folder /src/content/ (for the content of the folder yuo can use the odhday and odhday22 as example and change it accordingly to your needs)
+- create a folder with the name of the event in the folder /src/content/ (for the content of the folder you can use the odhday and odhday22 as example and change it accordingly to your needs)
 - in the .md file in the folder /src/content/eventname/ put the name of the folder in the "position file"
 - create a folder with the name of the event in the folder /src/themes/odh-fbe/layouts (for the content of the folder yuo can use the odhday and odhday22 as example and change it accordingly to your needs)
-- in lhe list.html file in the folder /src/themes/odh-fbe/layouts/eventname/ put the folder name in the following lines
+- in the list.html file in the folder /src/themes/odh-fbe/layouts/eventname/ put the folder name in the following lines

 ```
 <section class="bg-darker">